jonathanpeppers/gcdump-analyze/.github/instructions/gcdump-analyze-core.md

 * `GetReportBySize(int rows)` returns a `TableReport` sorted by shallow Size (Bytes) with the same columns.
 * `GetReportByCount(int rows)` returns a `TableReport` sorted by Count with the same columns.
+* `GetReportByName(string nameContains)` returns a `TableReport` filtered to rows whose Object Type contains the substring (case-insensitive), sorted by Inclusive Size.

 | Object Type                                                                                                          |  Count |   Size (Bytes) | Inclusive Size (Bytes) |
 |----------------------------------------------------------------------------------------------------------------------|-------:|---------------:|-----------------------:|